dosbox-staging/dosbox-staging/website/docs/getting-started/beneath-a-steel-sky.md

-    The reverb presets add a tiny little bit of reverb to the digital audio (PCM) outputs, such as the `SB` channel, mostly just to help the PCM output blend better with the synthesiser's output (e.g., the `OPL` channel) which features a prominent reverb.
+    The reverb presets add a tiny little bit of reverb to the digital audio (PCM) outputs, such as the `SB` channel, mostly just to help the PCM output blend better with the synthesiser's output (e.g., the `OPL` channel), which features a prominent reverb.